 - Posterior cervical discectomy

-All of these operations are performed in the hospital, with the patient under general anesthesia.
-Anterior cervical disectomy and spinal fusion is the most common method of surgery used to treat cervical herniated discs.
+These operations are performed in the hospital, with the patient under general anesthesia.
+Anterior cervical discectomy and spinal fusion is the most common method of surgery used to treat cervical herniated discs.
 During this procedure, the disc is removed through a small, one-inch incision in the front of the neck.
 Once the disc has been removed, the disc space is fused with a bone graft to provide stability within the neck.
-Anterior cervical disectomy without fusion is very similar to anterior cervical disectomy and spinal fusion, except that after the disc is removed no bone is added to stimulate a fusion.
-Posterior cervical disectomy involves removing the cervical herniated disc through an incision at the back of the neck.
+Anterior cervical discectomy without fusion is very similar to anterior cervical discectomy and spinal fusion, except that after the disc is removed no bone is added to stimulate a fusion.
+Posterior cervical discectomy involves removing the cervical herniated disc through an incision at the back of the neck.